Skip to main content

 JS import "./styles.css"Merged into the <style> tag

 Images, fonts, WASM binaries, videos, audio files, SVGs — any file referenced by a relative path gets base64-encoded into a data: URI and embedded directly in the HTML.
-The MIME type is automatically detected from the file extension.
+Bun detects the MIME type from the file extension.
 External URLs (like CDN links or absolute URLs) are left untouched.

 Using with React